JNRowe-retired/Dolt/README.markdown

 Re-using requests
 -----------------
-When chainging attributes or using `with_*` functions, Dolt returns a clone of the current state.
+When chaining attributes or using `with_*` functions, Dolt returns a clone of the current state.
 This allows you to safely re-use Dolt requests for batch processing.